tomatenquark/tomatenquark.github.io/game/CONFIG.md

 ## Before You Start

-Take some time to read the rest of this document, as it describes options and commands that may be crucial to a successful experience with Cube 2: Sauerbraten.
+Take some time to read the rest of this document, as it describes options and commands that may be crucial to a successful experience with Tomatenquark.

 Binding keys, as well as performance and gameplay related settings are documented below, these commands can be used in both the console and configuration scripts.
 In addition, you can also press "ESC" to go into the menu, which will provide you with an interface for navigating some (not all) of the commands.